ZachHofmeister/ShapePlane/README.md

 * Right-arrow: Generate new image with random seed.
 * Down-arrow: Go back to the previous random seed and image.
 * Up-arrow: Save image PDF and preset.

+Saved images and presets can be found in the images and data folders respectively alongside the .pde file.

 # Example images